RagtagOpen/cta-aggregator-docs/source/includes/_advocacy_campaigns.md

 template | string | A script to read over the phone, or a general template for a postcard or email.
 These may be captured in the description, but putting it in the templates field allows it to be highlighted by clients.
 May contain text and/or HTML. browser_url | string | A URL string pointing to the publicly available advocacy campaign page on the web. featured_image_url | string | A URL string pointing to a publicly available featured image file for this advocacy campaign on the web. action_type | string | The type of advocacy campaign, specifying how users perform outreaches to targets.
-Either "email" or "phone." target_list | string | An array of target object hashes representing the targets of the advocacy campaign.
+Options: "email", "in-person", "phone", "postal", "social-media" target_list | string | An array of target object hashes representing the targets of the advocacy campaign.

 For more information on OSDI's Advocacy Campaign resource, follow this link: [https://opensupporter.github.io/osdi-docs/advocacy_campaigns.html](https://opensupporter.github.io/osdi-docs/advocacy_campaigns.html).